Background pattern

 1. What is Clopidogrel Pharma Combix and what is it used for

-Clopidogrel Pharma Combix belongs to a group of medications known as antiplatelet agents.
-Platelets are very small cells found in the blood that aggregate when the blood clots.
-Antiplatelet agents, by preventing this aggregation, reduce the likelihood of blood clots (a process known as thrombosis) forming.
+Clopidogrel Pharma Combix belongs to a group of medications called antiplatelet agents.
+Platelets are very small cells found in the blood, and they aggregate when the blood coagulates.
+Antiplatelet agents, by preventing this aggregation, reduce the possibility of blood clots forming (a process called thrombosis).

-Clopidogrel Pharma Combix is administered to prevent blood clots (thrombi) in blood vessels (arteries) that have hardened, a process known as atherothrombosis, and which can cause atherothrombotic effects (such as cerebral infarction, myocardial infarction, or death).
+Clopidogrel Pharma Combix is administered to prevent the formation of blood clots (thrombi) in hardened blood vessels (arteries), a process known as atherothrombosis, which can cause atherothrombotic events (such as cerebral infarction, myocardial infarction, or death).

-You have been prescribed Clopidogrel Pharma Combix to help prevent blood clots from forming and reduce the risk of these serious events because:
+You have been prescribed Clopidogrel Pharma Combix to help prevent the formation of blood clots and reduce the risk of these serious events, as:

-• you suffer from a process that produces the hardening of the arteries (also known as arteriosclerosis), and
+• You suffer from a process that causes hardening of the arteries (also called arteriosclerosis), and

-• you have previously suffered a myocardial infarction, a cerebral infarction, or suffer from a disease known as peripheral arterial disease, or
+• You have previously suffered a myocardial infarction, a cerebral infarction, or suffer from a disease called peripheral arterial disease, or

-• you have suffered a severe chest pain, known as “unstable angina” or “myocardial infarction”.
-Your doctor may have to place a stent in the obstructed or narrowed artery to restore adequate blood flow.
-It is possible that your doctor has also prescribed acetylsalicylic acid (a substance found in many medications used to relieve pain and reduce fever, as well as to prevent blood clots from forming),
+• You have suffered a severe type of chest pain, known as "unstable angina" or "myocardial infarction".
+For the treatment of this disease, your doctor may need to place a stent in the obstructed or narrowed artery to restore adequate blood flow.
+It is also possible that your doctor has prescribed acetylsalicylic acid (a substance present in many medications used to relieve pain and lower fever, as well as to prevent blood clots),

-• you have an irregular heartbeat, a disease known as “atrial fibrillation”, and cannot take medications known as “oral anticoagulants” (vitamin K antagonists) that prevent the formation of new clots and prevent the growth of existing clots.
-You have been told that “oral anticoagulants” are more effective than acetylsalicylic acid or the combined use of clopidogrel and acetylsalicylic acid for this disease.
-Your doctor has prescribed clopidogrel in combination with acetylsalicylic acid if you cannot take “oral anticoagulants” and do not have a high risk of severe bleeding.
+• You have an irregular heartbeat, a disease called "atrial fibrillation", and you cannot take medications known as "oral anticoagulants" (vitamin K antagonists) that prevent the formation of new clots and prevent the growth of existing clots.
+You will have been told that "oral anticoagulants" are more effective than acetylsalicylic acid or the combined use of clopidogrel and acetylsalicylic acid for this disease.
+Your doctor will have prescribed clopidogrel plus acetylsalicylic acid if you cannot take "oral anticoagulants" and do not have a risk of severe bleeding.

-2. What you need to know before starting to take Clopidogrel Pharma Combix
+2. What you need to know before taking Clopidogrel Pharma Combix

 Do not take Clopidogrel Pharma Combix